seanlennaerts/resume/README.md

 <p align="center">Highly customizable resume builder using Parcel.js<p>

 ## Usage
-Make sure you have parcel installed.
+0. Make sure you have parcel installed.
 If not `yarn global add parcel-bundler` or `npm install -g parcel-bundler`

-First `yarn` to install dependencies and then `yarn start` to run the development server at `localhost:1234`
+1. First `yarn` to install dependencies and then `yarn start` to run the development server at `localhost:1234`

+2. Optional: After editing `contact.json`, run `git update-index --skip-worktree contact.json` to tell git to ignore changes to `contact.json`.

-When satisfied with your edits use the browser's print dialogue to Save as PDF.
+3. When satisfied with your edits use the browser's print dialogue to Save as PDF.

     > ☝ If you're using Chrome on Windows, select Save as PDF and not Microsoft Print to PDF for better results

     > ☝ If you find that the colors are a darker than you expect make sure `Background graphics` is checked

 ## More Information